Mzisbrod/ResumeBuilder/README.md

 - [Email](mailto:your-email@example.com)

-Join us in redefining B2B email marketing with the power of AI-driven personalization through Marketer!
+Join us in redefining resume building with the power of AI-driven personalization through ResumeBuilder!